RealExpensiveItems/Daylan-Service/README.md

 You will need Node.js version 8.0 or greater installed on your system.

 ## Installation & Setup
-Get the code by cloning this repository using git git clone https://github.com/RealExpensiveItems/Daylan-Service.git
+Get the code by cloning this repository using - git clone https://github.com/RealExpensiveItems/Daylan-Service.git